ceejbot/tomato/README.md

 arrays if you want to.
 For example, to get the name of the current crate you're working on, you'd run `tomato Cargo.toml get package.name`.

+By default tomato emits data in a form suitable for immediate use in bash scripts if they are primitive values: strings are unquoted, for instance.
+If you want to use more complex data types, consider one of the other output formats.

 To read from stdin instead of a file, pass '-' as the filename.
 Operating on stdin changes the behavior of set and rm somewhat, under the assumption that you are using this tool in a shell script.
 If you read from stdin, normal output (the old value) is suppressed.
 Instead the modified file is written to stdout in json if you requested json, toml otherwise.

-By default tomato emits data in a form suitable for immediate use in bash scripts if they are primitive values: strings are unquoted, for instance.
-If you want to use more complex data types, consider one of the other output formats.
+The 'bash' format option is ignored.

 USAGE:
 	tomato [OPTIONS] <SUBCOMMAND>

 OPTIONS:
 	-b, --backup
-			Back up the file to <filepath>.bak if we write a new version
+			Back up the file to <filepath>.bak if we write a new version.
+This option is ignored when we're operating on stdin

 	-f, --format <FORMAT>
-			How to format the output: json, toml, bash, or raw
+			How to format the output: json, toml, bash, or raw [default: raw]

-			[default: raw]

 	-h, --help